tajemouti/portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-This was my first Portfolio project ever..
-So please..
-Show some appreciation..
-Thank you in advance.
+This is my first Portfolio project ever.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>